Policy Governing the Acceptable Use of Information Technology Resources

 Users shall not add, delete or otherwise modify data in Wellesley College information technology resources unless authorized to do so.
 LTS system administrators facilitate authorized access; authorization is determined by the administrative office responsible for the data.

 Users are prohibited from using information technology resources (including but not limited to: email, directory information, websites, and google groups) in a manner that is inconsistent with other college policies, or for purposes or uses that are commercial, including solicitation and mass communications intended to benefit private individuals.
-See the Policy Against Sexual Harassment and Other Unlawful Discrimination, Harassment, and Retaliation for information.
+See the Sexual Misconduct Policy and Procedures, and the Policy Against Unlawful Discrimination, Harassment, and Retaliation for information.

 Users of Wellesley College information resources are expressly prohibited from engaging in any political activities that are forbidden by local, state or Federal law or engaging in any personal commercial activity.